Businesses and their managers can optimize their corporate business taxes using below simple and effective planning strategies in Canada:

 There is a tax deferral available for the capital gains if you invest the proceeds from the sales of shares of a small business in another small business, in full or in part.
 Certain conditions necessary to meet this tax deferral are as below:

 - Proceeds must be invested in the “new” common shares of a small business corporation.

-- The time period for re-investing the eligible proceeds is 120 days from the end of year in which shares of eligible small business corporation were sold
+- The time period for re-investing the eligible proceeds is 120 days from the end of the year in which shares of an eligible small business corporation were sold

-- Total value of assets of small business corporations and its associates (investee corporation) do not exceed 50 Million dollars.
+- The total value of assets of small business corporations and its associates (investee corporation) does not exceed 50 Million dollars.

 Tax planning for Depreciable Assets

-Capital cost allowance is a tax version of depreciation of fixed assets.
-Timing of acquisition and disposal of fixed assets always result in tax consequences.
+Capital cost allowance is a tax version of the depreciation of fixed assets.
+The timing of acquisition and disposal of fixed assets always results in tax consequences.